sovrin-foundation/token-plugin/README.md

     ./run-test.sh token test_token_req_handler test_token_req_handler_MINT_PUBLIC_validate_missing_output

 The first parameter is required.
 It can be either *token* or *fees*.
-Anything else is an error.
+Anything else will return an error.

 The remaining parameters are optional.